-We offer our summer Learn to Swim classes for tots (1 1/2 - 5 years old), children (6 – 17 years old), and adults (18 years old or older).
+We offer Learn to Swim classes for toddlers (1 1/2 to 5 years old), children (6 to 17 years old), and adults (18 years old or older).

 - If you or your children are not selected in the online lottery, you will be placed on a waiting list for this program, and will be emailed if a slot becomes available.
 We are not able to tell you your current place on the waiting list.

 - If you don't get a spot, we encourage you to apply again for an upcoming session.

 - Swimmers who are absent from 2 consecutive classes will be dropped.
 Children selected for Saturday classes must attend a mandatory water test prior to the first day of classes.
 If a child misses the mandatory water test and the first day of class, he/she will be dropped from the session and replaced with someone from the waitlist.